ogobrecht/ploc/README.md

 Usage: ploc [options]

-  -i, --in:     The glob pattern for the code files to read
+  -i, --in:     The glob pattern for the code files to read.
                 (default is "**/*.pks")

-  -o, --out:    The pattern for the doc files to write
+  -o, --out:    The pattern for the doc files to write.
                 (default is "{folder}{file}.md")
                 {folder} = in file path with trailing directory separator {file} = in file name without extension

   -t, --toc:    How many items (methods including object/package name) the
-                code must have before a toc is included (default is 3)
+                code must have before a TOC is included.
+                (default is 3)

+  --tocStyles:  Inline styles to use for the TOC.
+If provided, the TOC
+                is generated as a HTML unordered list instead of a Markdown list to be able to use the styles.

-  -h, --help:   Command line help
+  -h, --help:   Command line help.

-  -d, --debug:  Write CLI arguments to console
+  -d, --debug:  Write CLI arguments to console.

-Example 1: npx ploc --in '**/*.pks' --out {folder}{file}.md Example 2: npx ploc --out docs/{file}.md
+Example 1: npx ploc --in "**/*.pks" --out {folder}{file}.md Example 2: npx ploc --out docs/{file}.md
-Example 3: npx ploc -i '**/*.*(pks|sql)' -o docs/{file}.md -t 5
+Example 3: npx ploc -i "**/*.*(pks|sql)" -o docs/{file}.md -t 5
-https://blog.npmjs.org/post/162869356040/introducing-npx-an-npm-package-runner
+Example 4: npx ploc --in "src/*.pks" --out docs/{file}.md --tocStyles "float: right;" https://blog.npmjs.org/post/162869356040/introducing-npx-an-npm-package-runner
 ```